 LTE stands for Long Term Evolution which has sometimes been marketed as 4G LTE, but it is technically not 4G but rather an evolution of 3G.
 Still, the performance of both 4G and LTE is comparable in most everyday scenarios where coverage is not an issue, blurring the difference between 4G and LTE for most users.

 5G is the fifth-generation technology standard for cellular networking, providing further bandwidth (speed) improvements over the past iterations of cellular wireless networks.

 Types of Wireless Communication Used in Short Range Wireless Devices

 Not all wireless communication technologies are used for networking or for enabling internet access (though some of them do allow for very short-range networking and file exchanges).

 Bluetooth uses radio waves in the frequency range of 2.402 to 2.480GHz (and this must not be confused with 2.4GHz WiFi we described earlier).
 Typical everyday uses of Bluetooth include connecting wireless computer peripherals (such as mice, keyboards, speakers, game controllers) and remote control (for example between a mobile phone and Bluetooth enabled car or home audio systems).

 Infrared communication uses invisible to the naked eye infrared light rather than radio waves.
 It is only used for short-range communication and requires a line of sight between the two devices (because light does not readily penetrate solid objects such as walls, unlike radio waves).

 We hope we’ve helped to clear at least some of the confusion the naming and application of the many wireless communication technologies used in IT applications.
-If you need help with wireless connectivity in your business, would like to set up a medium or a small business WiFi, or would like to hear more about any of our other business IT solutions and how they can improve the quality of life and productivity in your business, book a coffee meeting with Eric today.
+If you need help with wireless connectivity in your business, would like to set up a medium or a small business WiFi, or would like to hear more about any of our other business IT solutions and how they can improve the quality of life and productivity in your business, book a coffee meeting with Eric from our Brisbane MSP team today.